 James Horner's tragic death ended the unstoppable force that was these two James' combined magic.
 Horner was set to compose the next three Avatar films before his sudden death in 2015 in a single-fatality plane crash at the age of 61.
 Who knows what other fantastic artistic collaborations this power duo could have produced were it not for Horner's untimely demise?

-Cameron described Horner as a "sensitive guy" with a depth of emotion and sensitivity that contributed to his musical talents.
+Cameron described Horner as a "sensitive guy" with a depth of emotion and pathos that contributed to his musical talents.
 He fondly remembers tearing up hearing Horner play the first strains of Titanic's theme on the piano for him—it was then that he knew it would be a fantastic score.